KSM-66 vs Regular Ashwagandha: 24 Trials vs Zero — Your Call

 "Regular" or generic ashwagandha supplements can mean very different things:

-Ashwagandha root powder — simply the dried root ground into powder.
-No extraction, no standardization.
-The withanolide content can vary wildly from batch to batch — anywhere from 0.5% to 2%.
+Ashwagandha root powder — the dried root ground into powder.
+No extraction.
+No standardization.
+The withanolide content can vary wildly from batch to batch, anywhere from 0.5% to 2%.
 You'd need to take significantly more powder to match the potency of a standardized extract.

 Non-standardized extracts — some manufacturers extract ashwagandha but don't standardize for withanolide content.
-This means potency is inconsistent and you can't be sure what dose you're actually getting.
+Potency is inconsistent.
+You can't be sure what dose you're actually getting from one bottle to the next.

-Leaf-based or mixed extracts — some cheaper supplements use ashwagandha leaves (which contain withaferin A, a cytotoxic compound that may be harmful at higher doses) or a mix of root and leaf.
-The NCCIH and traditional Ayurvedic practice both emphasize root-based preparations.
+Leaf-based or mixed extracts — some cheaper supplements use ashwagandha leaves (which contain higher concentrations of withaferin A, a cytotoxic compound that may be harmful at higher doses) or a mix of root and leaf.
+The NCCIH and traditional Ayurvedic practice both emphasize root-based preparations — and as noted above, the major pharmacopoeias document only the root for therapeutic use.

 The Clinical Evidence for KSM-66

-KSM-66's advantage isn't just theoretical — it's backed by a substantial body of published human clinical trials:
+KSM-66's advantage isn't just theoretical.
+It's backed by a substantial body of published human clinical trials — all randomized, double-blind, and placebo-controlled:

 Stress and Cortisol

-A landmark randomized, double-blind, placebo-controlled study published in the Indian Journal of Psychological Medicine found that 600 mg/day of KSM-66 for 60 days (Chandrasekhar et al., 2012, PubMed):
+A landmark study published in the Indian Journal of Psychological Medicine found that 600 mg/day of KSM-66 for 60 days (Chandrasekhar et al., 2012, PubMed):

 - Reduced perceived stress scores by 44%